Engage with the past with our immersive and interactive student field trips!

 Number of Students

-Because of the size of our buildings, we can only accommodate 25 students per class with a max of 5 classes.
-If you have more students, contact us to confirm.
+Because of the size of our buildings, we can only accommodate 25 students per class with a max of 5 classes, per day.

 We require at least 10 students to book a program.